abcei2/Custom_Train_MaskRCNN/README.md

 #### Train:

 For training is need atleast 12 GB of GPU and 8 of ram memory.
-Inference works with cpu, but is very slow.
+Train works with cpu, but is very slow.

 #### Val: